트랜스듀서의 품질은 세심한 테스트와 품질 관리로 인한 브뤼엘앤드케아만의 독창적인 경험과 지식의 결과입니다.What is a Transducer?

 - A transducer, however, is more narrowly defined as a device, which responds to changes in a physical phenomenon and converts it into a measurable electrical phenomenon, or the inverse.

 TYPES OF TRANSDUCERS

-There are many types of transducers and equally many measurement applications.
+There are many transducers types and equally many measurement applications.

-Whether you measure electrical signals or high-frequency acceleration or sound waves, transducers stand on the front line providing you with the full scale of raw data needed to make informed decisions.
+Whether you measure electrical signals, high-frequency acceleration (HFA), or sound waves, our transducers stand on the front line and provide you with the full scale of raw data needed to make informed decisions.
 As an example, our sensors and airborne amplifiers are being used to provide critical flight data for a rocket's onboard telemetry.
-In situations like these, it is absolutely vital that the data is trustworthy and provides real insights.
+In situations like these, it is absolutely vital that the data is trustworthy.

 The measurement applications range from the development of quieter, safer cars, to ensure that an aircraft and its engines are totally reliable and environmentally friendly and that household appliances have low levels of noise and vibration.

-The Brüel & Kjær types range from industry-leading measurement microphones, and hydrophones, to sound sources (or loudspeakers and amplifiers)designed for acoustic measurements, to force transducers, impact hammers and our extensive range of accelerometers for vibration measurements.
+The Brüel & Kjær types range from industry-leading measurement microphones, and hydrophones, to sound sources (or loudspeakers and amplifiers)designed for acoustic measurements, to force sensors, impact hammers, and our extensive range of accelerometers for vibration measurements.